denismattos/Future-Expansion-Continued/README.md

 My first and foremost aim with this reupload has always been preservation.
 I love playing Unciv with Sullien's mod and was really sad when later versions of the game broke it.

-In the spirit of preservation, I believe multiple reuploads, mirrors and every other form of redundancy are always not merely positive, but, indeed, needed.
+In the spirit of preservation, I believe multiple reuploads, mirrors and every other form of redundancy are not merely positive, but, indeed, needed, always.
 This is, after all, the beauty and strenght of open-source: the unlimited potential for collaboration between all and every person who's willing to contribute.

 This is a list of all other available versions of Future Expansion I know of.